yiphei/Pebble-Scavenger-Hunt/guide-agent/README.md

 	Pebble.
 * GA_STATUS will, at most, every 35 seconds.
-Will likely be faster because its timing is also event-driven, as receiving user input or messages from the socket prompts the Guide Agent to send its GA_STATUS quicker
+Will likely be faster because its timing is also event-driven, as receiving user input or messages from the socket prompts the Guide Agent to send its GA_STATUS quicker.
 * The krags and field agents given will only appear on the interface if their latitudes and longitudes are within given limits on the campus map.
+* There exists a writable directory "../logs" in which to open and write the guideagent.log file.

 ### Limitations

 * Implementation with ncurses causes still reachable memory.
-* When a krag is found, the clue associated with that krag is overwritten but if there was a previously written clue there that was longer, some of that clue's string may still be left in the clues window